EvelinaMart/BaigiamasisDarbas/README.md

       1. Click "EL.
 PARDUOTUVĖ"
       2. Click "DAILĖ"
-      3. Expand menu "MODELIAVIMAS IR MAKETAVIMAS"
+      3. Expand menu "PASTELĖ"
-      4. Click "SKULPTŪRA"
+      4. Click "ALIEJINĖ PASTELĖ"
-      5. Click on the first item in the Catalogue
+      5. Click on the item "Aliejinė pastelė ARTix Arts 12 spalvų"
       6. Increase quantity by one
       7. Click "Į KREPŠELĮ"

-      *Assert that Cart icon with label "2" is displayed and that message "2 × “Skulptūrinis plastilinas (minkštas) 1kg, pilkos spalvos” - įdėti į krepšelį" is displayed*
+      *Assert that Cart icon with label "2" is displayed and that message "2 × “Aliejinė pastelė ARTix Arts 12 spalvų” - įdėti į krepšelį" is displayed*

    2. Test Case.
 Adding a gift voucher to the cart